All Episodes

 This guy apparently pulled it off all by himself.

-But this guy, so they're their martyr per kill rate uh is actually pretty good in in this in this latest atrocity.
+But this guy, so their martyr per kill rate is actually pretty good in this latest atrocity.

-You can agree with every particular of that, uh, and yet that's fine.
+You can agree with every particular of that.

 Until then, we can interview you, we can hang out with you, we can spend lots of time getting to know you, and then after you've killed everybody at the press conference, we'll sound awfully well informed because we've got contacts with you going back three years.

-I know they don't mean to communicate this, but the effect they communicate is is is of a vast money no object bureaucracy addressing everything except the one thing that matters.
+I know they don't mean to communicate this, but the effect they communicate is of a vast money-no-object bureaucracy addressing everything except the one thing that matters.

-Now there were other uh events in the news uh over the weekend.
+Now, there were other events in the news over the weekend.

 It's his annual experts and enthusiasts conference in Utah.